frame-lang/frame-docs/getting_started/index.rst

     ##

-So now we have specified a model for a lamp system, but how do we actually run it?
+So now we have created a specification for out lamp system, but how do we actually run it?
 Let's explore how to create a complete Python program to run our Lamp.

 Frame Programs